josterpi/josterpi.github.io/_advent_carols/comfort-comfort.md

 ---
-title: Comfort, Comfort ye my People
+title: Comfort, Comfort now my People
 ---
-1. Comfort, comfort ye my people,
+1. "Comfort, comfort now my people;
-speak ye peace, thus saith our God;
+tell of peace!" so says our God.
-comfort those who sit in darkness,
+Comfort those who sit in darkness
-mourning 'neath their sorrow's load.
+mourning under sorrow's load.
-Speak ye to Jerusalem
+To God's people now proclaim
-of the peace that waits for them;
+that God's pardon waits for them!
-tell her that her sins I cover,
-and her warfare now is over.

-2. Yea, her sins our God will pardon,
-blotting out each dark misdeed;
-all that well deserved his anger
-he no more will see or heed.
-She hath suffered many a day,
-now her griefs have passed away;
+Tell them that their war is over;
-God will change her pining sadness
+God will reign in peace forever!
-into ever-springing gladness.

-3. For the herald's voice is crying
+2. For the herald's voice is crying
 in the desert far and near,
-bidding all men to repentance,
+calling us to true repentance
-since the kingdom now is here.
+since the Kingdom now is here.
-O that warning cry obey!
+Oh, that warning cry obey!
-Now prepare for God a way;
+Now prepare for God a way!
-let the valleys rise to meet him,
+Let the valleys rise to meet him,
-and the hills bow down to greet him.
+and the hills bow down to greet him!

-4. Make ye straight what long was crooked,
+3. Straight shall be what long was crooked,
-make the rougher places plain;
+and the rougher places plain!
-let your hearts be true and humble,
+Let your hearts be true and humble,
-as befits his holy reign.
+as befits his holy reign!
 For the glory of the Lord
-now o'er earth is shed abroad;
+now on earth is shed abroad,
-and all flesh shall see the token,
+and all flesh shall see the token
-that his word is never broken.
+that God's word is never broken.